RPowell07/NFL_Receiver_Projections/README.md

 ### Libraries Used
 All data cleaning and modeling was run in Python using the following libraries:
-Pandas, skLearn, matplotlib, Seaborn, & Geopandas
+Pandas, numpy, scikit learn, matplotlib, seaborn

 ## Notebooks